samora/ng-launchpad/README.md

 * `clean:_public`- Delete `_public` directory.
 * `server`- Run local server. __Note__: No Live Reload.

+Some tasks, notably those which run e2e tests with Protractor, may take a while to complete on first run.
+This is because the webdriver needs to be downloaded and installed first.

 You can change the output production directory by changing the `productionDir` variable in `Gulpfile.js`.
 This will rename the `clean:_public` task to `clean:<production directory>`.